User Community Service Desk Downloads

 Server Health Status tab

-Event Handler status in Server Health Status reflects also the state of its publishers (publisher cannot be monitored or restarted on their own).
-If you need to run and monitor two publishers independently, you will need to create more event handlers, that is ensure that each event handler uses only one publisher.
+Event handler status in Server Health Status reflects also the state of its publishers as publishers cannot be monitored or restarted on their own.
+If you need to run and monitor two publishers independently, you need to create more event handlers, that is, ensure that each event handler uses only one publisher.
 For more information, see Adding a Data Event Handler and Publisher.

 Finished Tasks

-• Id: Event handler’s processing id, link to detailed information (details shown depends on Event Handler Name).
+• Id: Event handler processing ID, link to detailed information (details shown depends on the event handler name).

-• Task Id: Relates to related load operation’s execution status.
+• Task Id: Relates to the relevant load operation execution status.

 • Event Handler Name